 It’s time to rethink our cultural belief that old people aren't sexual.
 And if they are, it’s disgusting, embarrassing, and shameful.
 First of all, this belief is a throwback to earlier times when women didn't have the pill, and Viagra was only wishful thinking.

 I’m in my 70s now and just can’t ignore the fact I’m getting older.
-Like most folks, I dreaded aging and thought growing old was the end of the line—game over, pack it up and go home. . .then wait for the inevitable.
-Not much to look forward to.
-But now that I’m here, I’m having a very different experience.
+Like most folks, I dreaded aging and thought growing old was the end of the line—game over, pack it up and go home. . . and wait patiently for the inevitable.
+But now that I’m here, I’m having the time of my life.
+Here's why.